Here's a breakdown of some of the benefits and drawbacks of OneMain personal loans.

 - Go to OneMain Financial’s online application and enter basic personal information.

-- Include the desired loan amount, purpose of the loan, net monthly income, employment information, whether or not you own property, and if you have a bank account.
+- Include the desired loan amount, the purpose of the loan, your net monthly income and employment information, whether or not you own property and if you have a bank account.

-- Schedule an in-person appointment with the loan specialist to close your personal loan.
+- Schedule an in-person appointment with a loan specialist to close your personal loan.

-- Present proof of identity, employment, income and collateral if you’re using your car or another motorized vehicle.
+- Present proof of identity, employment, income, expenses and collateral if you’re using your car or another motorized vehicle.